 If someone watches an accident using Georgia 511, they can act as witnesses to narrate what happened.
 However, finding them might take a lot of work.
 So it is better to use other sources of video evidence.

-Auto Accident Lawyers in Douglasville Explain How to Preserve Video Evidence
+Douglasville Auto Accident Lawyers Explain How to Preserve Video Evidence

 As mentioned, video footage is crucial evidence in a car accident case.
 Therefore, you must preserve them to maintain their authenticity and admissibility.
 Firstly, never edit the video to make the accident more than it is, like increasing the speed of the cars to worsen the crash impact.